AntonGrn/hybrid-encryption/README.md

 - Client has requested connection with server (e.g. Socket TCP handshake)
 - Client is launched on new client thread (if multi-client server)
 - Client thread holds unique instance of ServerCryptography
-  - Allowing unique encryption for each client session.
+  - Allowing unique encryption credentials (RSA & AES) for each client session.
 ```java
 serverCryptography.generateAsymmericKeyPair()
 byte[] publicKey = serverCryptography.getPublicKeyAsByteArray()